renderorange/weather-api/README.txt

 ## config.environment

 Whether the api is running on development or production.
-If development, random mock values will be returned instead of reading the values via gpio.
+If development, values of 'devel' will be returned instead of reading the values via GPIO.

+## config.dht

+The temperature/humidity sensor being used.
+Supported config values are:

+### 11

+If using the DHT11.

+### 22

+If using the DHT22 (or AM2302).

 ## config.pin

-The digital pin to read for the output.
+The GPIO pin to the DHT sensor is connected to.

 # DEPENDENCIES